Robert Somerville

-Biogr
+Biography

 Born in Pittsburgh, Pennsylvania in 1940, Somerville taught at Columbia from 1969 until his retirement, except for a year at the University of Pennsylvania (1976–1977).

 Somerville did his doctoral work under Stephan Kuttner at Yale University.
 He has published widely on the high medieval history of the papacy and of canon law.
 He is internationally recognized as an authority on medieval church councils.
 With the publication of his 2011 book Pope Urban II's Council of Piacenza, he has published completely all the sources relating to the councils of Pope Urban II.

 Somerville is a member of the American Academy of Arts and Sciences and a Fellow of the Medieval Academy of America and of the Commission internationale de diplomatique.
 He is a corresponding member of the Monumenta Germaniae Historica in Munich and of the Bavarian Academy of Sciences and Humanities.
 He has received numerous awards, including two John Simon Guggenheim Memorial Fellowships, in 1974 and 1987.

 In 2012, the Catholic University of America Press published a Festschrift in his honor, Canon Law, Religion, and Politics: "Liber Amicorum" Robert Somerville, edited by his former students Uta-Renate Blumenthal, Anders Winroth, and Peter Landau.

 He currently lives on the Upper West Side in Manhattan, New York.
 His son, Gregory Somerville, graduated in 2013 from Columbia College with a Bachelor of Arts in music.